After promising early season snowfall, skiers and snowboarders across the United States are finding favorable conditions in the nearby backcountry.

 The temptation to explore the backcountry before your local resorts open is a decision that should solely be based on your avalanche awareness.
 Backcountry skiing is an uncontrolled environment, where knowledge and training ultimately will save your life.
 The early season is no time to risk getting caught in a slide.
 Before you head out to earn turns, even in mellow, low angle terrain, take the time to practice with your beacon.
 Carrying a beacon, probe and shovel are just the cusps of what you will need before getting deep in the pow.

 Today i tested death.
 He didnt win.
 But for real.
 This was a killer avalanche.
 If i had gotten sucked in i wouldve slammed into rocks at 40-50mph.
 (Guess) it was a fast avy. #lovelandpass #lovelandpass #avalanche #winter #skiing #lucky #powder #defyingdeath #exploresummit @exploresummit @weatherchannel @friendsofcaic @arapahoe_basin @backcountry_bbq @backcountrymag @freeskiermagazine @foxnews @foxsports @avalanchenews @newschoolers @skicreative

 Plan Your Shuttles & Act Reasonable

-Driving up popular high mountain passes in the early season, it’s becoming increasingly common to see 10-20+ people all attempting to hitchhike for turns simultaneously.
+Driving up famous high mountain passes in the early season, it’s becoming increasingly common to see 10-20+ people all attempting to hitchhike for turns simultaneously.
 In any group bigger than 2, consider planning a shuttle and reducing the congestion.
-Good karma goes a long way in getting rides and its hard to be fair picking up riders, when the line has no definitive start.
+Good karma goes a long way in getting rides, and its hard to be fair picking up riders when the line has no definitive start.
 The ultimate Jerry move is to take road laps with an overly large crew, and not offer rides to anyone else.